theNewDynamic/oregonsadventurecoast.com/content/tripideas/charleston-to-bandon-tour-route.md

 ### Want more details?

-Order a free <a href="https://traveloregon.com/travel-guides/" target="_blank"> Oregon Scenic Byways</a> guide, or view a map of the <a href="http://www.journalgraphicsdigitalpublications.com/epubs/MEDIAMERICA/ScenicByWaysGuide2016/viewer/desktop/#page/58" target="_blank">Charleston to Bandon Tour Route</a> online. _Sourced from <a href="https://traveloregon.com/things-to-do/trip-ideas/scenic-drives/charleston-to-bandon-tour-route/" target="_blank">TravelOregon.com</a>_
+Order a free <a target="_blank" href="https://traveloregon.com/travel-guides/"> Oregon Scenic Byways</a> guide, or view a map of the <a target="_blank" href="http://www.journalgraphicsdigitalpublications.com/epubs/MEDIAMERICA/ScenicByWaysGuide2016/viewer/desktop/#page/58">Charleston to Bandon Tour Route</a> online. *Sourced from <a target="_blank" href="https://traveloregon.com/things-to-do/trip-ideas/scenic-drives/charleston-to-bandon-tour-route/">TravelOregon.com</a>*